estimate_truncation: Estimate truncation of observed data

 2. The data set with the latest observations is adjusted for truncation using the truncation distribution.

 3. Earlier data sets are recreated by applying the truncation distribution to the adjusted latest observations in the time period of the earlier data set.
-These data sets are then compared to the earlier observations assuming a negative binomial observation model with an additive noise term to deal with zero observations.
+These data sets are then compared to the earlier observations using the selected observation model (negative binomial or Poisson) with an additive noise term to handle zero observations.

 Usage